 Dermal fillers are aesthetic gel-based treatment injected into the skin.
 They are specifically designed to reduce the appearance of wrinkles, contour the face and create volume – most popularly used for lip enhancement.
-Some dermal fillers are also used to hydrate and revitalise your skin, such as HydraFiller.
-But how do dermal filler work?
-Keep reading as we explain how this treatment works and answer other frequently asked question on this popular product!
+Some dermal fillers are also used to hydrate and revitalise your skin, such as Hydroboost.
+But how do dermal fillers work?
+Keep reading as we explain how this treatment works and answer other frequently asked questions on this popular product!

 How do dermal fillers work?